charles-amyx/new-machine-config/README.md

   - GoToMeeting
   - Kindle
   - Tableau
-- Keep all working source files in Dropbox
+- Keep all working source files in Dropbox!

 # Tips and tricks